-General Terms and Conditions governing the legal relationship between the investors and BlackRock Asset Management Deutschland AG, Munich, Germany (hereinafter referred to as the "Company"), for the Directive-Compliant Securities Index Investment Funds (hereinafter referred to as the "Investment Funds") are valid only in combination with the Special Conditions established for each respective individual Investment Fund.
+General Investment Conditions governing the legal relationship between the investors and BlackRock Asset Management Deutschland AG, Munich, Germany (hereinafter referred to as the "Company"), for the Directive-Compliant Securities Index Investment Funds (hereinafter referred to as "UCITS Funds") managed by the Company in accordance with the UCITS Directive.
+These "General Investment Conditions" are valid only in combination with the "Special Investment Conditions" established for each respective individual UCITS Fund.